memgraph/documentation/pages/querying/performance-optimization.md

 Upon running the `ANALYZE GRAPH` query, Memgraph also check the node degree of every indexed nodes and calculates the average degree.
 By having these values, Memgraph can make a more optimal `MERGE` expansion and improve performance.
-It's always better to perform a `MERGE` by expanding from the node that has a lesser degree than the connecting node.
+It's always better to perform a `MERGE` by expanding from the node that has a lower degree than the connecting node.

 The `ANALYZE GRAPH;` command should be run only once after all indexes have been created and nodes inserted in the database.
 In rare situations when one property